Sequence analysis: Gene prediction

 Gene prediction or gene finding refers to the process of identifying the regions of genomic DNA that encode genes.
 This includes protein-coding genes as well as RNA genes, but may also include the prediction of other functional elements such as regulatory regions.
 Geri is one of the first and most important steps in understanding the genome of a species once it has been sequenced.
 In general, the prediction of bacterial genes is significantly simpler and more accurate than the prediction of genes in eukaryotic species that usually have complex intron/exon patterns.
 Identifying genes in long sequences remains a problem, especially when the number of genes is unknown.
 Hidden markov models can be part of the solution.
 Machine learning has played a significant role in predicting the sequence of transcription factors.
 Traditional sequencing analysis focused on the statistical parameters of the nucleotide sequence itself (The most common programs used are listed in Table 4.1).
 Another method is to identify homologous sequences based on other known gene sequences (Tools see Table 4.3).
 The two methods described here are focused on the sequence.
 However, the shape feature of these molecules such as DNA and protein have also been studied and proposed to have an equivalent, if not higher, influence on the behaviors of these molecules.

 Protein structure prediction

 The 3D structures of molecules are of major importance to their functions in nature.
 Since structural prediction of large molecules at an atomic level is a largely intractable problem, some biologists introduced ways to predict 3D structure at a primary sequence level.
 This includes the biochemical or statistical analysis of amino acid residues in local regions and structural the inference from homologs (or other potentially related proteins) with known 3D structures.

 There have been a large number of diverse approaches to solve the structure prediction problem.
 In order to determine which methods were most effective, a structure prediction competition was founded called CASP (Critical Assessment of Structure Prediction).

-Methodology
+Computational approaches and techniques

-The tasks that lie in the space of sequence analysis are often non-trivial to resolve and require the use of relatively complex approaches.
-Of the many types of methods used in practice, the most popular include:
+Sequence analysis tasks are often non-trivial to resolve and require the use of relatively complex approaches, many of which are the backbone behind many existing sequence analysis tools.
+Of the many methods used in practice, the most popular include the following: